 - Imagine that you are going to run for president.
 What would your campaign focus on?
 Explain why you feel those are important topics to address at this time.

-- What would you do if your tablet suddenly disappeared?
+- What would you do if your tablet or phone suddenly disappeared?
 Write about how you would fill a day without devices.

 - Climate change is a real problem that humans are dealing with today.
 Write about one way you can reduce your own ecological footprint at home or in the classroom.